githubparesh/Practice/readme.txt

  Install Dependencies: Installs Java project dependencies.
  Run Java Tests: Executes Java tests.
  Run Bash Script: Executes the Bash script to validate API responses.

+ Note: I have also included the Junit framework to run the same tests with the Junit framework. in order to run with the Junit you need to use the maven command or run button or you can directly run the DataValidationTest.java class.